Stellar-gas kinematic misalignments in EAGLE: enhanced SMBH growth in misaligned galaxies: Conclusions

 \item The degree of enhanced BH growth depends on morphology only in galaxies experiencing an unstable misalignment.
-Unstable misaligned LTGs show the greatest BH mass increase ($\approx34\%$), followed by unstable misaligned ETGs ($\approx11\%$), with the remaining aligned/counter-rotating LTGs and ETGs experiencing typical BH mass increases of $\sim3.5\%$.
-We attribute this to the greater torques experienced by the misaligned gas from more discy stellar distributions, resulting in stronger angular momentum dissipation and inflow of gas.
+Unstable misaligned LTGs provide a \textit{greater} enhancement ($\sim1.0$~dex) to their BH growth than unstable misaligned ETGs ($\sim0.4$~dex) over $\approx0.5$~Gyr windows.
+Consequently, unstable misaligned LTGs show the greatest BH mass increase ($\approx34$~per~cent), followed by unstable misaligned ETGs ($\approx11$~per~cent), with the remaining aligned/counter-rotating LTGs and ETGs experiencing typical BH mass increases of $\sim3.5$~per~cent over $\approx0.5$~Gyr windows.
+We attribute this to the greater torques experienced by the misaligned gas from more discy stellar distributions, resulting in stronger angular momentum dissipation and inflow of gas (see Figure~\ref{plot: BH growth scatter ETG LTG}).

-\item Unstable misaligned galaxies tend to be more gas-rich.
-This makes sense if these galaxies experienced a recent external gas replenishment.
-However, we find only a weak correlation between BH growth and star-forming gas fraction.
+\item While our sample of unstable misaligned galaxies tend to be more gas-rich than aligned or counter-rotating galaxies, we find only a weak correlation between BH growth and star-forming gas fraction irrespective of kinematic (mis)alignment (see Figure~\ref{plot: BH growth fgas}).

 \item Star-forming gas in galaxies experiencing an unstable misalignment has less rotational-support.
-This is likely indicative of the angular momentum dissipation experienced by misaligned gas, driving gas inward to be accreted by the central BH as the disc relaxes into the galactic plane.
+This is likely indicative of the angular momentum dissipation experienced by misaligned gas, driving gas inward to be accreted by the central BH as the disc relaxes into the galactic plane (see Figure~\ref{plot: BH growth kappa}).

-\item At $z\approx0.1$, BH masses are larger ($\sim0.6$~dex) among intermediate-mass galaxies with unstable misalignments compared to aligned counterparts.
-Likewise, the population of overmassive BHs at $z\approx0.1$ is dominated by galaxies that have spent more time in the unstable misaligned regime over the past $2$~Gyr ($0.10\lesssim z\lesssim0.28$).
+\item At $z=0.1$, BH masses are larger ($\sim0.6$~dex) among intermediate-mass galaxies with unstable misalignments compared to aligned counterparts (see Figure~\ref{plot: BH overmassive z=0.1}).
+Likewise, the population of overmassive BHs at $z=0.1$ is dominated by galaxies that have spent more time in the unstable misaligned regime over the past $2$~Gyr ($0.10\lesssim z\lesssim0.28$, see Figure~\ref{plot: BH overmassive hexbin}).

-\item At $z\approx0.1$, counter-rotating galaxies tend to host overmassive BHs.
+\item At $z=0.1$, counter-rotating galaxies tend to host overmassive BHs.
 This is despite finding similar BH growth between aligned and counter-rotating galaxies.
-We suggest that the BHs of counter-rotating galaxies were affected by their past unstable misalignment and subsequent enhanced growth, followed by a relaxation into the counter-rotating regime. \end{enumerate}
+We suggest that the BHs of counter-rotating galaxies were affected by their past unstable misalignment and subsequent enhanced growth, followed by a relaxation into the counter-rotating regime (see Figure~\ref{plot: BH overmassive z=0.1}).